Fast Matrix Multiplication meets the Submodular Width: Overview

 \subsection{Q2: Query plans for MM}

 ~\cite{10.1016/S0004-3702_99_00059-4,rina-dechter-pgms,Zhang1994ASA,10.5555/1622756.1622765} is a language for expressing query plans that is known to be equivalent to TDs~\cite{DBLP:conf/pods/KhamisNR16} for combinatorial join algorithms.
 We show that variable elimination can be naturally extended to incorporate MM in its query plans.
 For background, given a query $Q$, {\em variable elimination} refers to the process of picking an order $\bm\sigma$ of the variables $\vars(Q)$, known as {\em variable elimination order}, or {\em VEO} for short, and then going through the variables in order and ``eliminating'' them one-by-one.
-Eliminating a variable $X$ from a query $Q$ means transforming $Q$ into an equivalent query $Q'$ that doesn't contain $X$, and this is done by removing all relations that contain $X$ and creating a new relation with all variables that co-occurred with $X$.
+Eliminating a variable $X$ from a query $Q$ means transforming $Q$ (along with the associated input data) into an equivalent query $Q'$ (with new input data) that doesn't contain $X$, and this is done by removing all relations that contain $X$ and creating a new relation with all variables that co-occurred with $X$.
 (Formal Definition will be given in Sec.~\ref{sec:prelims}.)
 For example, given the 4-cycle query $Q_\square$ from Eq.~\eqref{eq:intro:4cycle}, we can eliminate $Y$ by computing a new relation $P(X, Z) \cd R(X, Y) \wedge S(Y, Z)$ and now the remaining query becomes a triangle query:

 We use $U_Y^{\bm\sigma}$ to refer to the set of variables involved in the subquery that eliminates $Y$, which is $\{X, Y, Z\}$ in this example.
 Every VEO is equivalent to a TD, and vice versa~\cite{DBLP:conf/pods/KhamisNR16}.
-In this example, any VEO that eliminates either $Y$ or $W$ first is equivalent to a TD with two bags $\{X, Y, Z\}$ and $\{Z, W, X\}$, whereas all remaining VEOs are equivalent to the other TD described before.
+In the 4-cycle example, any VEO that eliminates either $X$ or $Z$ first is equivalent to the TD with bags $\set{Y,Z,W}$ and $\set{W, X, Y}$, while any VEO that eliminates either $Y$ or $W$ first is equivalent to the TD with bags $\{X, Y, Z\}$ and $\{Z, W, X\}$.